 Richard Kovitch is a director, writer and producer based in London whose work has won awards in Europe and the US.

-His debut feature documentary ‘Penny Slinger – Out Of The Shadows’ (2017) was described as 'essential viewing' by the Guardian and 'enthralling' by Time Out.
-It is distributed by Andy Starke's Anti-Worlds Releasing (UK) and Cinema Guild (North America)
+His debut feature documentary ‘Penny Slinger – Out Of The Shadows’ (2019) was described as 'essential viewing' by the Guardian and 'enthralling' by Time Out.
+It is distributed by Andy Starke's Anti-Worlds Releasing (UK / ROW) and Cinema Guild (North America)

 His non-fiction writing has appeared in 'We'll Never Have Paris' (ed.
 Andrew Gallix, published by Repeater Books, 2019), Gorse Journal and 3AM Magazine.